41ison/Cleavage-site-specificity-analysis/README.md

 <img src="https://github.com/41ison/Cleavage-site-specificity-analysis/blob/main/PICS_ggplot2.png" width="500">
 </p>

-##Making your data more interesting and informative with seqLogos for N-term and C-term
+## Making your data more interesting and informative with seqLogos for N-term and C-term

-Additional packages
+Additional packages you will need:

 ```
 library(ggseqlogo)    # to create the seqLogos